 The tent is tall enough to sit upright by the door.
 When lowered, the Beak creates a small vestibule that can shelter a small amount of gear from rain.
 The Groundsheet is wide enough to fit one 25" wide sleeping pad and one 20" wide pad.
 Using two 20" wide pads — the most common pad width for backpacking — creates some extra space between people or for stashing gear along the sides.

 Most single side entrance tents are difficult to enter and exit because one person has to crawl over the other person.
-But the Hexamid's generous length and height and wide door allow the person closest to the door to lift up their feet to let the other person in or out.
+But the Hexamid's generous length and height and wide door allow the person closest to the door to lift their feet to let the other person in or out.
 Therefore, we do not feel the single side entrance is a significant drawback.

 ZPacks Hexamid door.
 Enter by unzipping the door and ducking under the Beak.
 Note that the Beak is rolled up here and that the Groundsheet can be clipped to the trekking pole (not done in this photo).

-One potential drawback to the Hexamid is its tapering rear tend.
+One potential drawback to the Hexamid is its tapering rear trend.
 The front of the tent fits a tall person well, but the tent gets shorter towards the back and can be tight for a tall person.
 If camping with two tall people in heavy rain and compact soil (which exacerbates splashback) it might be useful to shield the head or foot end of the back with a rain jacket.
 This is just a guess; we have yet to use the Hexamid with two 6 ft. + people.

-The photo below shows the tent with two 25" wide sleeping pads, which barely fit and would likely be a poor choice in rain.
+The photo below shows the tent with two 25" wide sleeping pads, which barely fit and would likely be a poor choice in the rain.
 However, the image illustrates that the Hexamid is much wider than many other ultralight tents in which you can barely squeeze two 20" pads.

 Inside the ZPacks Hexamid Twin Tent there is enough room for two people to comfortably lounge inside and even sit up near the door.
 We think our Editors' Choice winner strikes the sweet spot between low weight and good livability.

 The mesh on the ground, Groundsheet on top of mesh concept has proven to be far better and more durable than expected.
 As ZPacks points out, small sharp objects like pine needles can go right through the mesh without damaging it.
-If you do tear a hole in the screen it can be patched by sticking cuben fiber repair tape on both sides, a task that takes less than five minutes.
+If you do tear a hole in the screen, it can be patched by sticking cuben fiber repair tape on both sides, a task that takes less than five minutes.

 As tested the Hexamid Twin Tent with Beak and Screen weigh 13.25 ounces.
 The included stuff sack weighs only 0.25 oz.
-This is EXTREMELY LIGHT!!
+This model is EXTREMELY LIGHT!!

 The ZPacks Groundsheet weighs 4.3 oz.